-- 1. "Animal" includes any living creature except man. - 2.
-"Animal control authority" means the King County animal control division, department of general services, as agent of the city, the City of Mercer Island, or any other duly authorized agent of the city, acting alone or in concert with other municipalities for enforcement of the animal control laws of the city and state and for the shelter and welfare of animals. - 3.
-"Animal control officer" means any individual employed by, contracted with, or appointed by the city for the purpose of aiding in the enforcement of this chapter or any other law or ordinance relating to the licensing of animals, control of animals or seizure and impoundment of animals, and includes any state or municipal police officer, sheriff, constable or other employee whose duties, in whole or in part, include assignments which involve the seizure and taking into custody of any animal. - 4.
-"At large" or "running at large" means to be off the premises of the owner and not under the control of the owner or of a competent person authorized by the owner, whether by leash or otherwise; but an animal within an automobile or other vehicle of its owner shall be deemed to be upon the owner's premises. - 5.
-"Associated school facilities" means any property or facility associated with the instruction of children or people under college age that is purchased, constructed or owned by, on behalf of, or for the use of any public entity. - 6.
-"Barking dog" means any dog which, by habitual howling, yelping or barking annoys, injures or endangers the comfort, repose, health or safety of others in a neighborhood or public place.
+1. "Animal" includes any living creature except man.

+"Animal control authority" means the City, the King County animal control division, department of general services, as agent of the Ceity, or any other duly authorized agent of the Ceity, acting alone or in concert with other municipalities for enforcement of the animal control laws of the Ceity and state and for the shelter and welfare of animals.

+3. "Animal control officer" means any individual employed by, contracted with, or appointed by the Ceity for the purpose of aiding in the enforcement of this chapter or any other law or ordinance relating to the licensing of animals, control of animals or seizure and impoundment of animals, and includes any state or municipal police officer, sheriff, constable or other employee whose duties, in whole or in part, include assignments which involve the seizure and taking into custody of any animal.

+4. "At large" or "running at large" means to be off the premises of the Oewner and not under the control of the Oewner or of a competent person authorized by the Oewner, whether by leash or otherwise; but an animal within an automobile or other vehicle of its Oewner shall be deemed to be upon the Oewner's premises.

+5. "Associated school facilities" means any property or facility associated with the instruction of children or people under college age that is purchased, constructed or owned by, on behalf of, or for the use of any public entity.

+6. "Barking dog" means any dog which, by habitual howling, yelping or barking annoys, injures or endangers the comfort, repose, health or safety of others in a neighborhood or public place.